Aga Khan Museum: Development and construction

-For many years, His Highness the Aga Khan, spiritual leader of Shia Ismaili Muslims, was planning to build a major museum for Islamic art and artifacts that aligned with the Ismaili community's mission to offer new perspectives into Islamic civilizations by weaving together cross-cultural threads throughout history.
+For many years the Aga Khan, spiritual leader of Shia Ismaili Muslims, was planning to build a major museum for Islamic art and artifacts that aligned with the Ismaili community's mission to offer new perspectives into Islamic civilizations by weaving together cross-cultural threads throughout history.
 The location in Don Mills, Toronto, Canada, was confirmed in 2002, after protests blocked a $60-million offer for a site on the River Thames across from the British Houses of Parliament.
 The Aga Khan then chose Canada as a tribute to the country's pluralism.

 The Aga Khan bought the former Bata Shoes Head Office, a building that was adjacent to the Ismaili Centre, which was already under construction.
 Designed by modernist architect John B. Parkin, the building was demolished in 2007 after it was determined to be unsuitable for the museum.
 The new structure was designed by Pritzker Prize winner Fumihiko Maki.
-It also shares the 6.8 hectare space with public gardens created by Lebanese landscape architect Vladimir Djurovic.
+It also shares the 6.8-hectare space with public gardens created by Lebanese landscape architect Vladimir Djurovic.

 The foundation-laying ceremony for the project was performed by Canadian Prime Minister Stephen Harper and the Aga Khan on May 28, 2010.